Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ```

 ### Factors

-Factors are used to represent categorical data with fixed levels, such as "Low", "Medium", or "High".
-They are particularly useful for storing data that can be classified into distinct categories.
+Factors are used to represent categorical data and store the levels of a variable.

 ```R
 factor_data <- factor(c("High", "Medium", "Low", "Medium"))